jsugg/locate-apple-devices/README.md

-# Handy Tools for Apple Devices
+# Handy Tool to locate Apple Devices

-A micro API that makes it easier to locate a device.
-The idea is to avoid wasting time walking around the office asking everyone for the device.
+A very simple API that makes it easier to locate a device.
+The idea behid it, is to avoid wasting time walking around the office asking everyone for the device.

 ## Features
 * Send message
 * Play sound

 ## Configuration
+First install all dependencies.
+	pip install -r requirements.txt

-iCloud account's credentials are environment variables: APPLE_DEVICES_ACCOUNT_USER, APPLE_DEVICES_ACCOUNT_PASSWORD
+iCloud account's credentials are environment variables:
+	APPLE_DEVICES_ACCOUNT_USER=your@email.com
+	APPLE_DEVICES_ACCOUNT_PASSWORD=your_password

 API authentication (basic auth).
-You just need to edit the file **handy_tools_apple_devices.py**
+You just need to edit the file **handy_tools_apple_devices.py**, and set whatever you want.
+You can specify more than one user.
 	ALLOWED_USERS = {
     		"user": "password"
 	}